ynput/OpenPype/website/docs/artist_hosts_resolve.md

 <div class="row markdown">
 <div class="col--6 markdown">

-Once all `Chocolate` colored clips has been colored to `Pink` color and in the middle of them had appeared marker it has been successfully converted publishing instances.
-Now we can start **Publisher** - button can be found on OpenPype menu.
+Once all `Chocolate` colored clips have gone through the [creator](#rcreate-menu), have been colored to `Pink` color and a marker has been created for each of them, it means they have been successfully converted to publishable clips.
+Now we can run **Publisher** - it's button can be found in the OpenPype menu.

 <br></br>
 </div>